-- Unemployed are individuals between 16-66 years and are registered as unemployed in the Faroese unemployment system and/or the social services.
+- Unemployed are individuals that do not have a job, are available to the labour market and are actively looking for work.
+The source to the Faroese unemployment numbers are individuals between 16-66 years registered as unemployed in the Faroese unemployment system and/or the social services who meet the definition.

 - Affected by unemployment: The number of people who have been unemployed for one or more days in a month.